How a Gold IRA Works

 Step 1: Choose a Self-Directed IRA Custodian

-A custodian, the company that holds your account paperwork and reports to the IRS, is required by federal law.
-Think of the custodian as the filing clerk for your retirement account: they handle the paperwork and communicate with the IRS so you do not have to.
+A custodian — the financial institution that holds your account paperwork and reports to the IRS — is required by federal law under IRC § 408(a).
+The custodian handles paperwork, files the annual Form 5498, and processes contributions and distributions.
 Regular brokerages like Fidelity or Schwab do not offer Gold IRAs.
 You need a custodian that specializes in self-directed accounts and allows physical metals.
 Gold IRAs are a type of self-directed IRA, which allows investments beyond stocks and bonds.

 Look for a custodian with a clean regulatory record, transparent annual fees, and a clear explanation of how they work with dealers and depositories.
 The Better Business Bureau and state licensing databases can help you verify their standing.
 The SEC's investor alert on self-directed IRAs outlines additional due diligence steps.